uviclibraries/rstudio/basics-importing-data.md

 R can handle multiple file types:

-- .csv (comma separated values)
+- .csv (comma-separated values)
 - excel (.xls, .xlsx)
-- .txt (and .tsv - tab separated values)
+- .txt (and .tsv - tab-separated values)
 - .json (used for nested data structures)
   - These would likely be arrays of more than 2 dimensions.
 - SPSS (another specialized statistics software)